We found 5 providers with an interest in gastrointestinal problems and who accept OSW - Rhode Island near Nashua, NH.

 All Interests: Esophageal Cancer, Lung Cancer

-Dr. Cameron Wright specializes in general surgery and thoracic surgery.
+Dr. Cameron Wright is a general surgeon and chest surgeon.
 Areas of particular interest for Dr. Wright include esophageal cancer, video-assisted thoracoscopic surgery (VATS), and lung cancer.
-He takes Blue Cross/Blue Shield, Coventry, and Humana ChoiceCare Network, in addition to other insurance carriers.
-Before performing his residency at Massachusetts General Hospital, Dr. Wright attended the University of Michigan Medical School.
-He has received the distinction of Boston Super Doctors.
-Dr. Wright's professional affiliations include Foundation Medical Partners, Massachusetts General Hospital, and Newton-Wellesley Hospital.
+He honors several insurance carriers, including Blue Cross/Blue Shield, Coventry, and Humana ChoiceCare Network.
+Dr. Wright graduated from the University of Michigan Medical School and then he performed his residency at Massachusetts General Hospital.
+He has received the following distinction: Boston Super Doctors.
+Dr. Wright is professionally affiliated with Foundation Medical Partners, Massachusetts General Hospital, and Newton-Wellesley Hospital.
 He is open to new patients.

 Relevant Interests: , esophageal cancer